 It reduces stress response, restores balance into the body and mind.
 Nidra helps where we need it.
 So if we are tired and need deep rest, we most likely will fall asleep.
 Often you’ll hear a contented gurgle from the digestive symptom, as it relaxes into its proper function.
 When we need to realise something or find the solution to a problem, the answer can magically pop up, during or afterwards in an everyday moment or pause.

 Yoga nidra is best experienced live.

 In this way, I can hold the space and nourish you, providing a safe and comfortable place in which you thoroughly relax and draw from the well of life.
+I draw from each season so tufts, threads, twiglets and fragments of my experiences out in nature are woven together with what you need to truly nourish and nurture you.
 Good times are most definitely ahead.